Helen Woodward Animal Center: History

 In January 2018, the center began construction on a new adoptions building.
 The new adoptions building opened to the public on July 17, 2019.

 Helen Woodward Animal Center holds an annual fundraising event for surfing dogs and surfing people called the Surf Dog Surf-A-Thon at Dog Beach, in Del Mar, California.
 This event helps raise awareness and money for animals while promoting responsible pet ownership.
 The Center also publishes a quarterly newsletter called "The Companion."

 In 2020, Helen Woodward Animal Center introduced a program called AniMeals Relief to offer a two-week supply of dog and/or cat food for individuals that have been laid off due to the COVID-19 outbreak.
 As of June 2020, the program provided more than 42,000 lbs of food to more than 3,000 families in need within San Diego County.

 In July 2022, Helen Woodward Animal Center was awarded special consultative status to the Economic and Social Council of the UNITED NATIONS (ECOSOC).
-In December 2022 and January 2024, President/CEO Mike Arms addressed the Council on the importance of advocating for the humane treatment of animals and discovering ways to benefit the community through educational and therapeutic programs for people, while involving animals.
+In December 2022 and January 2024, president and CEO Mike Arms addressed the council on the importance of advocating for the humane treatment of animals and discovering ways to benefit the community through educational and therapeutic programs for people, while involving animals.
 Additionally, in 2024, Helen Woodward Animal Center became an accredited organization within the UN Environment Programme.

 Some celebrities that support the Center are Kristen Bell, Tippi Hedren, Ryan Newman and his former wife, Krissie.

 Helen Woodward Animal Center has been featured on Fox's "All Star Dog Rescue Celebration" (2015) and Hallmark Channel's "American Rescue Dog Show" (2018, 2019, 2020) and People's Celebrity Match Maker (2021, 2022).